TheCodeRemedy/RDP_patch/README.md

 Open a command prompt as admin cd into the folder containing the script and run the script by simply typing the name of the script. ("FileSwap.vbs")

-Check the Windows\Logs\TheCodeRemedy\ log to see if the script ran correctly.
+Check the Windows\Logs\TheCodeRemedy\ log file to verify the results.